 After breakfast, tour the city through downtown Rio, passing by the Sambadrome and the Metropolitan Cathedral.
 Get to know the traditional Cinelandia square with its historical buildings; the Municipal Theatre, the National Library, and the National Museum of Fine Arts.
 Then, via Aterro do Flamengo, transfer about 20 minutes to the neighbourhood of Urca where you will ascend to the heights of Sugarloaf Mountain by cable cars.
 The first cable car will take you 215 metres high.

 From there, board the second one which will lead you to breath taking views at the top of the Sugar Loaf Mountain, 395 metres high.
 Take in the incredible sights of the Guanabara Bay and its islands, Rio-Nitero Bridge and Corcovado.

-Later in the evening, transfer back to Copacabana to visit a samba club, where you can dance the night away.
+Later in the evening, transfer back to Copacabana to visit a samba club, where you can simply tap your foot to the infectious beat and watch the dancing, or dance the night away yourself!

 Sugar Loaf Mountain - Known as 'Pao de Acucar' in Portuguese, Sugarloaf Mountain sits at the entrance of Guanabara Bay and is named for its unusual shape as it resembles a traditional form of sugar widely used two centuries ago.
 Your cable car journey will take you to the summit of the mountain, where you will take in the magnificent views from a height of 395 metres.
-This is an awe-inspiring site, and one that is popular not just with locals and tourists but rock climbers also, as the mountain is one of the largest and most popular urban rock-climbing destinations in the world, featuring over 270 different routes to the top.
+This is an aweinspiring site, and one that is popular not just with locals and tourists but rock climbers also, as the mountain is one of the largest and most popular urban rock-climbing destinations in the world, featuring over 270 different routes to the top.